 How Can I Transition From an LPN To an RN?

 You can transition from an LPN to an RN by enrolling in either an LPN-to-ADN program or an LPN-to-BSN program.
 While both the programs will help you build on existing knowledge, both offer benefits and disadvantages that you will need to gauge.

 The cost of these programs varies hugely depending on the school you attend.
 In any case, scholarships and grants can reduce the burden.

 Depending on whether you’re pursuing an associate’s degree or a bachelor’s degree, completing an LPN-to-RN program can take between two and four years.

-Where Can I Find A School?
+Where Can I Find a Nursing School Near Me?